Alex Perez (fighter): Ultimate Fighting Championship

-Perez made his promotional debut on December 9, 2017, at UFC Fight Night: Swanson vs. Ortega against Carlos John de Tomas.
+Perez made his promotional debut on December 9, 2017, at UFC Fight Night 123 against Carlos John de Tomas.
 He won the fight via submission in round two.

-On February 24, 2018, Perez faced Eric Shelton at UFC on Fox: Emmett vs. Stephens.
+On February 24, 2018, Perez faced Eric Shelton at UFC on Fox 28.
 At the weigh-ins, Perez weighed in at 126.5 pounds, a half pound over the flyweight non-title fight upper limit of 126 pounds.
 As a result, the bout proceeded at catchweight and Perez was fined 20% of his purse which went to Shelton.
 He won the fight via unanimous decision.

 Perez faced Jose Torres on August 9, 2018, at UFC 227.
 He won the fight via knockout in round one.

 Perez faced Joseph Benavidez on November 30, 2018, at The Ultimate Fighter 28 Finale.
 He lost the fight via technical knockout out in round one.

 Perez faced Mark De La Rosa in a bantamweight bout on March 30, 2019, at UFC on ESPN 2.
 He won the fight via unanimous decision.

 Perez was scheduled to face Sergio Pettis on September 21, 2019, at UFC Fight Night 159.
 However, Perez pulled out of the bout on August 26 citing an injury.

 Perez faced Jordan Espinosa on January 25, 2020, at UFC Fight Night 166.
 He won the fight via an arm-triangle choke in round one.
 This win earned him the Performance of the Night award.

 Perez's arm triangle was an on the fly adjustment and the first time he had submitted someone from that position.

-Perez was expected to face Kai Kara-France on May 16, 2020.
+Perez was expected to face Kai Kara-France on May 16, 2020 at UFC on ESPN 8.
 However, on April 9, Dana White, the president of UFC announced that the event would be postponed to a future date due to the COVID-19 pandemic.
 Instead Perez faced Jussier Formiga on June 6, 2020, at UFC 250.
 He won the fight via first-round technical knockout.
 This win earned him the Performance of the Night.